 A word of caution.
 Be sure you follow the instructions, for example, if the job posting said “No calls please”, that means you shouldn’t call.
 Looking for some advice on making these follow-up phone calls?
-Read my post Follow-up Tactics.
+Read Follow-up Tactics.

 Find an Insider

 Talk to everyone you know and find someone who works for that company.
 When you find someone who works there, ask them if they know about the job, its status, and who they might recommend you speak to.

-You might be able to find names of people to contact on the company website or on LinkedIn.
+Or you might be able to find names of people to contact on the company website or on LinkedIn.
 You might even try checking Twitter for company employees.

 Timelines Slip…Don’t Give Up

 I read an article that suggested that job seekers give up if they haven’t heard back from an employer.
 I would caution against this, especially if it is a job/company you are really interested in.

 Feel Empowered, Not Victimized

 Sure the employer has what you want…a job.
 But, what can you do to feel empowered?
 Take action.
 At least you can say and know that you did EVERYTHING possible.
 Waiting isn’t taking action.
 One email isn’t enough.
 Be pleasantly persistent!

-Here is a post I wrote which addresses the fear of many, What will they think (you don’t want to come across as aggressive or desperate, so how much is too much follow-up?)
+Here is a post I wrote which addresses the fear of many, What will they think (you don’t want to come across as aggressive or desperate, so how much is too much following up?)